pslabs-ps/CMM2-ExpansionCard-ShiftRegisterLed/README.md

 <img src="Images/example2.png" width="800">

-Example cod can be found below, if less that 4 cards are used change value: *shiftno*
+Example cod can be found below, if different quantity than 4 cards used change value: *shiftno*

 ```basic
   SETPIN 31, DOUT 'set pin 32 to latch the chip